-To the best of our knowledge and belief, we declare that non-audit services prohibited by the FRC's Ethical Standard were not provided to the company.
+To the best of our knowledge and belief, we declare that non-audit services prohibited by the FRC's Ethical Standard were not provided to the group headed by Aviva plc, of which the company is a member.

-We have provided no non-audit services to the company in the period from 1 January 2019 to 31 December 2019.
+We have provided no non-audit services to the company in the period under audit.